 A. Applicable standards of the construction industry have the same force and effect (and are made a part of the Contract Documents by reference) as if directly copied or bound herein.

 1.3 PUBLICATION DATES

-A. Where compliance with an industry standard is required, comply with the standard in effect on Bid Date unless otherwise noted.
+Where compliance with an industry standard is required, comply with the standard in effect on A. Bid Date.

 1.4 ABBREVIATIONS AND NAMES